Garmin: Acquisitions

+Leadership

+Cliff Pemble is the current CEO of Garmin.

+In October 2023, Garmin’s co-founders, Gary Burrell and Dr. Min Kao, were named to the U.S. National Aviation Hall of Fame class of 2024.

-Burrell retired in 2003 as Garmin's chief executive officer and in 2004 retired as chairman of its board of directors.
+Burrell retired in 2002 as Garmin's chief executive officer and in 2004 retired as co-chairman of its board of directors.
 He remained chairman emeritus until his death in 2019.
 Kao became CEO in 2003, and chairman in 2004.

 In 2005, Forbes estimated Kao's net worth at $1.5 billion.
 He has donated $17.5 million to the University of Tennessee.
 The same year Forbes estimated Burrell's net worth as $940 million.
-Cliff Pemble is the current CEO of Garmin.

 July 2020 outage

 On July 23, 2020, Garmin shut down its call centres, website and some online services, including Garmin Connect and flyGarmin, after a ransomware attack encrypted its internal network and some production systems.
 The company did not say it was a ransomware attack, but company employees writing on social media described it as such, with some speculation about a ransomware strain called WastedLocker later confirmed.
 Hackers reportedly demanded a $10 million ransom from Garmin.
 The company instituted a "multi-day maintenance window" to deal with the attack's impacts.
 Some Garmin online services began to function again on July 27, 2020, though delays in synchronising data with connected applications were expected; Strava anticipated a delay of "a week or longer".
 Experts speculated that Garmin had paid hackers a reported $10m ransom, or brokered some other kind of deal.

 The outage meant Garmin could not receive calls or emails, or conduct online chats.
-Athlete users of Garmin wearables could not track mileage, location, heart rate, and other data.
+Athlete users of Garmin wearables could not upload mileage, location, heart rate, and other data.
 Pilots were unable to download data for Garmin aircraft navigational systems, preventing flight scheduling.
 Garmin said there was "no indication" that personal information had been stolen.